jmsassuncao/ATC/README.md

 ## User guide

 The main focus of the plugin implementation was simplicity.
-To operate it we need only to follow the instructions present in the plugin UI itself, and choose your area's coordinate system in the QGIS interface:
+To operate it we need only to choose the intended area's coordinate system in the QGIS interface, and follow the instructions present in the plugin UI itself:

 <p>
     <img src="tutorial_images/Plugin_tutorial_image_6.PNG" alt="Plugin UI" width="500"/>